Skip to main content ↓

 Off-the-shelf CRMs are typically priced per user, and some even require businesses to pay in groups of users, meaning that you could end up paying for more seats than you need.
 If your business needs a large number of CRM seats, costs could become quite high.

-By building a custom CRM, you avoid per-user costs entirely — and depending on the cost of developing the platform, it might be less expensive over time than paying on a per-user basis.
+By building custom CRM software, you avoid per-user costs entirely — and depending on the cost of developing the platform, it might be less expensive over time than paying on a per-user basis.

 Custom CRM software offers stronger data security than standard pre-built solutions, which often store sensitive business information, including private customer data.
 With a custom CRM, you can choose secure storage options beyond typical cloud solutions.
 This allows for specific encryption and security measures, providing better protection against potential hackers.